 - Estonia.
 You'll need to pay some of the fee for any medical treatment, and this includes home visits.
 You might be able to claim for this when you arrive back in the UK.
-See NHS Estonia healthcare.
+See NHS Estonia healthcare info.

 - Finland.
 Visit a municipal health centre for assessment; under-18s get free treatment.
 Some medical services are free, though health centres may charge for others, as this varies by area and some are based on contributions.
-See NHS Finland healthcare.
+See NHS Finland healthcare info.

-- France.
+France.
 Make sure the doctor or dentist is registered with France's state healthcare provider before making an appointment.
 You should be able to claim back approximately 70% of the treatment fees.
-See NHS France healthcare.
+See NHS France healthcare info.

 - Germany.
 Check the doctor provides treatment under the state scheme.
 There's a standard charge of Ä10 for nearly all services, though this may be refundable back in the UK.
-See NHS Germany healthcare.
+See NHS Germany healthcare info.

 - Iceland.
 Its health centres provide treatment from 8am to 4pm, and are in all districts of Iceland.
-There's a charge of 1,000 krůnur (about £5.50) - halved if you're on a state pension - which may be refundable in the UK.
-See NHS Iceland healthcare.
+There's a charge of 1,000 krůnur (about £5) - halved if you're on a state pension - which may be refundable in the UK.
+See NHS Iceland healthcare info.

 - Ireland.
 Visit doctors working under the Primary Care Reimbursement Service scheme to get free treatment.
 To find your nearest, go to your local Health Service Executive office.
-See NHS Ireland healthcare.
+See NHS Ireland healthcare info.

 - Italy.
 Make sure the doctor's registered with the Italian national health service, the SSN, and treatment should usually be free.
 Most dentists operate privately, but you can find state-provided care at SSN-operated hospitals and ASL-managed health centres.
-See NHS Italy healthcare.
+See NHS Italy healthcare info.

 - Latvia.
 Charges apply to see a doctor, though pregnant women receiving treatment to do with their pregnancy won't be charged.
 Under-18s also avoid the fees, which may be refundable in the UK.
-See NHS Latvia healthcare.
+See NHS Latvia healthcare info.

 - Lithunania.
 Visit a doctor who works with one of the territorial patient funds to get free treatment.
-Any private healthcare fees are sadly non-refundable.
-See NHS Lithuania healthcare.
+Private healthcare fees are non-refundable.
+See NHS Lithuania healthcare info.